LottieFiles/lottie-interactivity/README.md

 The name of the object ie: 'firstLottie' in this example is the ID set to the lottie web component on the html page.
 This object takes an array named actions which consists of an array of objects.
-Multiple objects can be added into this array and therefore multiple actions such as "seek", "stop" and "loop", can be set.
+Multiple objects can be added into this array and therefore multiple actions such as "seek","play", "stop" and "loop", can be set.

 Each object has a start and end which is essentially a percentage for the height of the lottie container and is a value between 0 and 1.
 The visibility arrays first value is the start and the second value is the end.
 This refers to the